-- Have a mammogram every year, starting at age 30
+Have a mammogram every year, starting at age 30

-- Talk with their health care providers about screening with breast MRI every year, starting at age 25
+    - Talk with a health care provider about screening with breast MRI every

+    year, starting at age 25

-Learn more about breast cancer screening recommendations for women at higher risk.
+    Learn more about breast cancer screening recommendations for women at

+    higher risk.

     Risk-lowering options for women with LCIS who do not have breast cancer

-Talk with your health care provider about the risks and benefits of your risk-lowering options to choose the one that’s right for you.
+    Talk with your health care provider about the risks and benefits of your

+    risk-lowering options to choose the one that’s right for you.

-It’s strongly recommended women with LCIS take tamoxifen or raloxifene to lower their risk of breast cancer .
+    It’s strongly recommended women with LCIS take tamoxifen or raloxifene

+    to lower their risk of breast cancer .

     Both tamoxifen and raloxifene can lower the risk of :